ONSdigital/eq-questionnaire-runner/README.md

 The functional tests use a set of selectors that are generated from each of the test schemas.
 These make it quick to add new functional tests.

-To run the functional tests run :
+To run the functional tests first runner needs to be spin up with:

+`ENV_FILE=.functional-tests.env make run`

+This will set the correct environment variables for running the functional tests.

+Then you can run:

 `make test-functional`